 La Quema del Diablo (Burning of the Devil) — December 7th

 On December 7th, Antigua observes ‘La Quema del Diablo’, a unique tradition where effigies of the devil are burned to cleanse homes of evil spirits and prepare for the Christmas season.
 This event is both a cultural spectacle and a symbolic ritual, reflecting the blend of indigenous and Spanish traditions in Guatemala.
 The burning of the devil is an experience that showcases the local customs and beliefs, making it an intriguing event for visitors to witness.
+My complete guide to the Quema del Diablo covers exactly what to expect and when.

 Festivals and Celebrations Near Antigua Guatemala